dnovhorodov/micro-light/README.md

 ## Lightweight Microservices with F# and ZeroMQ

-This is a sample solution for [F# Advent article]().
+This is a sample solution for [F# Advent 2021]().
 Solution consists of two projects: pub and sub which represents publisher and subscriber accordingly.
 Publisher randomly sends domain events: correct and incorrect, subscriber listens to it and validates.

 ------